Best Medicare Advantage Plans in Maryland (2026)

 Best Maryland PPO Medicare Advantage Providers

-There are nine PPO Medicare Advantage plans in Maryland from four providers.
+Nine PPO Medicare Advantage plans from four providers are available in Maryland.
 Average monthly premiums are $46, though one plan has a $0 premium.
-Maximum out-of-pocket limits average $7,516, ranging from $6,750 to $8,300 while CMS star ratings average 3.56.
+MOOP averages $7,517 across providers and ranges from Aetna's $6,750 to BCBS's $7,778.
+The four PPO providers average 3.56 stars on CMS quality ratings.

 • Blue Cross Blue Shield leads the PPO market with two plans, averaging $22 per month, $7,778 MOOP, and 3.5-star ratings.

-• Aetna offers a single plan with $46 monthly premiums, a 4.5-star rating, and the lowest MOOP in the state at $6,750.
+• Aetna has one plan with $46 monthly premiums, a 4.5-star rating, and the lowest MOOP among Maryland's PPO plans at $6,750.

 • Humana provides three plans averaging $23 per month, $7,550 MOOP, and 3.83-star CMS ratings.